 GREENEST TEAM IN SPORTS, FOREST GREEN ROVERS PROMOTION DREAM Ends

-Yes, Forest Green Rovers (FGR) of English soccer’s 5th division (Vanarama Conference), is the greenest team in sports (all vegan concessions, solar powered mo-bots that mow the playing field, on site solar, etc.)
+Yes, Forest Green Rovers (FGR) of English soccer’s fifth division (Vanarama Conference), is the greenest team in sports (all vegan concessions, solar powered mo-bots that mow the playing field, on site solar, etc.)

 GSB loves them.

-Unfortunately from the GSB point-of-view, FGR lost its 2-game playoff “tie” (US sports: “series”) to Bristol Rovers, 3-0 in total.
+Unfortunately from the GSB point-of-view, FGR lost its two-game playoff “tie” (US sports: “series”) to Bristol Rovers, 3-0 in total.